rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 ## Conclusions, Thoughts

-Summary of concerns about the `Alternative` typeclass and its instances

-*  `<|>` often outputs confusing error information
-*  `<|>` can incorrectly silence important errors
-*  the typeclass definition trivializes failures as `empty`, it lacks error semantics
-*  the laws are not designed for non trivial failures, introducing non-`empty` error information is likely to break them

 It is possible to implement instances that do a decent error management but it feels like this is accomplished despite of the `Alternative` typeclass definition and its laws.
 To answer my title: IMO `Alternative` is a wrong abstraction for managing computational failures.

 Why errors are being overlooked?
 I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate well to the alternative typeclass.
 For example,  code using `<|>` is very terse, something with a stronger error semantics will most likely be more verbose; coding with `<|>` is simple, stronger error semantics will likely be more complex ...
-Mathematical modeling oversimplification could play a role as well.
-Are the concept of mathematical falsehood and `empty` being linked?
-Incorrect JSON message is not a mathematical falsehood.
-I could be wrong on this, but the original usages of MonadPlus may have been related to sorting/searching and lists.
+I could be wrong on this: the original usages of MonadPlus were probably related to sorting/searching and lists.
 Alternative computations with more complex error structure were probably introduced later?  ... and, the instances ended up outgrowing the typeclass?

 The _pessimist_ theme was partially inspired by the following two concepts:
 [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.)